 You can view statistics for quizzes that have been published and have at least one submission.
 You can also download comma separate value (CSV) files to view Student Analysis or Item Analysis for each quiz question.
 More details can be found in the quiz statistics guide within Canvas Community.

 In your Canvas course on the Moderate Quiz page, you can view the progress of student submissions and the quiz attempts.
 You can also grant students extra attempts, grant extra time for timed quizzes (of particular importance for students with accommodations), and manually unlock quiz attempts.
 Here is a detailed guide on using the Moderate Quiz page from the Canvas Community.
 Using these features can help provide testing accommodations to students who receive accommodations through ODS or students who experience technical problems.

 Use course access analytics in Canvas to inform online learning assessment.
 In the "People" menu, the three vertical dots associated with an individual student name provides a summary of student access to the course content.

-Use Student Tab within Course statistics in Course settings to understand whether an individual student has visited canvas.jmu.edu in general, NOT a specific course, to keep connected.
+Use the Student Tab within Course statistics in Course settings to understand whether an individual student has visited canvas.jmu.edu in general, not a specific course, to keep connected.

 Find more topics in this guide on the A-Z Page List or in the menu.